This post contains affiliate links. Please read my disclosure for more information.

 We did enjoy being surrounded by one of the few areas of true wilderness left in the world and as I said, we are glad we have done it because you will never know what it is like until you do it yourself.

 If you would like some more information on some of the adjoining towns I also have posts on Kalgoorlie, and Menzies on the WA side.
-Keep your eyes on the blog for Yulara, Uluru and a comprehensive Red Centre article to come.
+If you are heading to Ayers rock check out my posts on Uluru and my comprehensive guide to the Red Centre.
+If you are planning to do the full length of the Outback Way, read more about Winton here.